-- 2.5 One way of doing this would be to invite Panel members to commit themselves to follow the Seven Principles of Public Life set out in Appendix 2.
-These Principles are recommended by the Committee on Standards in Public Life. - 2.6 If an allegation were to be made that a Panel member had breached one of these Principles and thereby brought the Council or his/her office into disrepute, the complaint could be investigated locally and determined by the Standards Committee along similar lines to the procedure followed for the local determination of cases involving Councillors.
+2.6 The Standards Committee proposes that the Council invite Panel members to commit themselves to follow the Seven Principles of Public Life set out in Appendix 2.
+These Principles are recommended by the Committee on Standards in Public Life.

+2.7 If an allegation were to be made that a Panel member had breached one of these Principles or otherwise brought the Council or his/her office into disrepute, the complaint would be investigated locally and determined by the Standards Committee along similar lines to the procedure followed for the local determination of cases involving Councillors.
 Such a procedure would not involve the Standards Board for England.

-For more information contact: Steve Dunning 01332 255462 email steve.dunning@derby.gov.uk Background papers: None - all published List of appendices: Appendix 1 - Implications Appendix 2 - The Seven Principles of Public Life
+For more information contact: Steve Dunning 01332 255462 e-mail steve.dunning@derby.gov.uk

+Background papers:None all published List of appendices:Appendix 1 - Implications

+Appendix 2 - The Seven Principles of Public Life